sswahn/utilities/README.md

 # Utilities
-A collection of essential utility functions for modern JavaScript applications.
+A collection of utility functions.

 ## Functions